kata-containers/kata-containers/src/trace-forwarder/README.md

 > directory, and since that directory is owned by the `root` user, the trace
 > forwarder must also be run as `root`.
 This requirement is unique to
 > hypervisors that use hybrid VSOCK: QEMU does not require special privileges
 > to run the trace forwarder.
+To reduce the impact of this, once the forwarder
+> is running it drops privileges to run as user `nobody`.

 ## Full details